 The increasing number of conflicts in Libya with an overarching lack of accountability has resulted in significant numbers of deaths in custody, as well as other types of extrajudicial and unlawful killings.
-Many variables compound the human rights crisis in Libya, such as overcrowding in detention facilities, incompetent and untrained detaining authorities, and limited guard numbers, but above all, a culture of violence and lack of control or limits for those holding detainees.
+Many variables compound the human rights crisis in Libva, such as overcrowding in detention facilities, incompetent and untrained detaining authorities, and limited guard numbers, but above all, a culture of violence and lack of control or limits for those holding detainees.
 The lack of respect for basic standards is reflected in the treatment of the bodies of those killed.
 A striking feature observed is the illegal disposal of victims' corpses and, broadly, inadequate management of dead bodies on a local level.
 It goes along with the perpetrators' desires to send a message to society and erase any irrefutable evidence.
-No evidence means no victims, and no litigation, making it almost impossible to hold perpetrators accountable and adding challenges to the proper legal classification of killings.
+No evidence means no victims, and no litigation, making it almost impossible to hold perpetrators accountable and adding challenges to the proper legal classification of killings.1

 Libya is at the forefront of this reality.
-In recent years, reports by local and international organisations have included statistics or references relating to victims of torture and deaths in official and unofficial detention facilities.
-Although international covenants, human rights treaties and humanitarian law all prohibit unlawful or extrajudicial killing under any circumstances, as the situation in Libya has deteriorated, violations have increased.
+In recent years, reports by local and international organisations have included statistics or references relating to victims of torture and deaths in official and unofficial detention facilities.2 Although international covenants. human rights treaties and humanitarian law all prohibit unlawful or extraiudicial killing under any circumstances, as the situation in Libva has deteriorated, violations have increased.
 This is largely believed to be a result of the proliferation of weapons after 2011 and an increased presence of armed groups that are mostly alleged to have committed these crimes.
 Relevant international treaties and laws oblige all states to protect those living under their jurisdiction from any form of killing, hold perpetrators to account and guarantee fair trials to all detainees.
-Although Libya is a party to all main universal human rights treaties, the lack of effective governance and the deteriorating political and military situation have made the country a stronghold for human rights violations, routinely committed with impunity.
+Although Libya is a party to all main universal human rights treaties, the lack of effective governance and the deteriorating political and military situation have made the country a stronghold for human rights violations, routinely committed with impunity.3

-1. &quot;Humanitarian Debate: Law Policy Action."
+[&]quot;Humanitarian Debate: Law Policy Action."
 International Review of the Red Cross, Vol. 98, No. 908 (2016).

-&quot;Libya Country Report: "A Human Rights Crisis."
+"Libya Country Report: "A Human Rights Crisis:."
 Global Detention Project, 2018.
 "No Way Out: Migrants and Refugees Trapped in Libya Face Crimes Against Humanity."
 Lawyers for Justice in Libya et al. November 2021.
 "Libya 2020 Human Rights Report."
 United States Department of State, Bureau of Democracy, Human Rights and Labor, 2020.

-"Universal Declaration of Human Rights."
+3. "Universal Declaration of Human Rights."
 The United Nations.
 Drafted by representatives from various legal and cultural backgrounds from all

-&quot;Universal Declaration of Human Rights."
-The United Nations.
-Drafted by representatives from various legal and cultural backgrounds from all over the world, the UN General Assembly adopted the Universal Declaration of Human Rights in 1948 (Resolution 217) as "a common standard of achievements for all peoples and all nations."
+$over the world, the \, UN \, General \, Assembly \, adopted \, the \, Universal \, Declaration \, of \, Human \, Rights \, in \, 1948 \, (Resolution \, 217) \, as \, "a \, common \, standard \, in \, Common \, Stand$ of achievements for all peoples and all nations."
 (Articles 3, 4 and 5).

-&quot;International Covenant on Civil and Political Rights."
+[&]quot;International Covenant on Civil and Political Rights."
 (Article 6)

-&quot;African Charter on Human and Peoples" Rights".
+[&]quot;African Charter on Human and Peoples> Rights".
 (Article 4)

-&quot;African Charter on the Rights and Welfare of the Child."
+[&]quot;African Charter on the Rights and Welfare of the Child."
 (Article 5)

-&quot;Protocol on the Rights of Women in Africa to the African Charter on Human and Peoples' Rights."
+[&]quot;Protocol on the Rights of Women in Africa to the African Charter on Human and Peoples' Rights."
 (Article 4)

-&quot;Arab Charter on Human Rights."
+[&]quot;Arab Charter on Human Rights."
 (Articles 5 and 6)

-&quot;European Convention for the Protection of Human Rights and Fundamental Freedoms."
+[&]quot;European Convention for the Protection of Human Rights and Fundamental Freedoms."
 (Article 2)

-&quot;American Declaration of the Rights and Duties of Man."
+[&]quot;American Declaration of the Rights and Duties of Man."
 (Article 1)

-&quot;American Convention on Human Rights."
-(Article 4)
+[&]quot;American Convention on Human Rights," (Article 4)

-&quot;Inter-American Convention on the Prevention, Punishment and Eradication of Violence against Women "Convention of Belém do Pará."
-(Article 4)
+[&]quot;Inter-American Convention on the Prevention, Punishment and Eradication of Violence against Women "Convention of Belém do Pará."

-&quot;Principles for the Effective Prevention and Investigation of Extrajudicial, Arbitrary and Extrajudicial Executions," Adopted by the Economic and Social Council in its resolution 65/1989 of 24 May 1989
+[&]quot;Principles for the Effective Prevention and Investigation of Extrajudicial, Arbitrary and Extrajudicial Executions," Adopted by the Economic and Social Council in its resolution 65/1989 of 24 May 1989